StrawberryChocolateFudge/Ricardian-Fabric/readme.md

 The IPFS version of Ricardian fabric.

-This branch (withIPFS) is for Ricardian Fabric, this version uses IPFS and web3 and an ipfs-arweave bridge on the server side Now with with a docx dropper!
+This branch (withIPFS) is for Ricardian Fabric, this version uses IPFS and web3 and Arweave.

 ## Use